Farmers get a bad rap.

 Making matters worse, many think it is OK to steal from farmers.

 You see people all the time snatching fruit from trees in orchards.
-When you confront them, they say it isn't stealing because it is growing on a tree.
-But is no different than if you shoplifted items in a store or walked into someone's yard and helping yourself to fresh cuttings of roses or other flowers without even bothering to pay for them let alone ask permission to do so.
+When you confront them, they say it isn’t stealing because it is growing on a tree.
+But it is no different than if you shoplifted items in a store or walked into someone’s yard and helped yourself to fresh cuttings of roses or other flowers without even bothering to pay for them, let alone ask permission to do so.

-Farmers own the trees.
-Famers invested the money as well as blood and sweat to get the trees to the point that they will bear fruit.
+Farmers own the trees They invested the money as well as blood and sweat to get the trees to the point that they will bear fruit.
 Taking that fruit by rationalizing it was created by nature masks the fact it is stealing, pure and simple.